FUEL4EP/Creality_Ender_3_S1_Pro/Readme.md

 - Then check that the EEPROM is writable by issuing a ['M500' command](./M500_save_to_eeprom.png) in the Pronterface console input.
 You should get the shown outputs '..echo:Settings Stored ..'
 - **IMPORTANT**: After a factory reset, the XYZ distance from the nozzle to the probe trigger-point [is set wrongly](M851_correct_distance_nozzle_touch_pin.png) to 'M851 Probe offset X-40.00 Y-40.00 Z0.00.
 Therefore, auto bed leveling (ABL) is not working reliably and as expected.
 ### Correct the probe offset
-- Please set now the correct probe offset my a command ['M851 X-31.8 Y-40.50' followed by 'M500'](M851_correct_distance_nozzle_touch_pin.png) and verify the result by a 'M851' G code command.
+- Please set now the correct probe offset by a command ['M851 X-31.8 Y-40.50' followed by 'M500'](M851_correct_distance_nozzle_touch_pin.png) and verify the result by a 'M851' G code command.
 ### Determine the optimum z-offset
 - The Z-offset of the 'M851'probe offset is still zero and needs now to be adjusted to your printer specifically.
 - For that purpose, firstly do a [manual leveling of the bed](https://www.youtube.com/watch?v=Oa5nWPuc6is) with a piece of paper using the Ender 3 S1 Pro's touchpad GUI: First adjust the center and then the 4 corners.
 Repeat this 2..3 times until all corners and the center are showing the same resistance when pulling the paper.